Inference in Functional Linear Quantile Regression: Simulation

-The third alternative approach, pcaQR, performs relatively good when the magnitude of the error is small ($\sigma=0.05$): the empirical Type I error is close to the nominal level.
-Nevertheless, as the error variance increases ($\sigma=1$), the empirical rejection probabilities are excessively inflated; additionally the approach yields to many missing values (reported as ``--"); see Table~\ref{table:type1_dense}, the last three columns and the rows corresponding to $\sigma=1$ and sample sizes $n=100$ and $n=500$.
+The pcaQR approach gives relatively good performance when the magnitude of the error is small ($\sigma=0.05$): the empirical Type I error is close to the nominal level in results not reported here.
+However, Table~\ref{table:type1_dense} shows that as the error variance increases ($\sigma=1$), the empirical rejection probabilities are either excessively inflated when $n \in \{1000, 2000, 5000\}$, or there are too many missing values when $n \in \{100, 500\}$.
 The results are not surprising, because in the case of large error variance, a direct application of principal component analysis yields a large number of principal components.
-As a consequence, the application of the classical Wald test for vector covariate leads to numerical instability due to singularity of the design matrix, in a similar way to the Na\"iveQR approach.
+As a consequence, the application of the classical Wald test for vector covariate leads to numerical instability due to singularity of the design matrix, in a similar way to the NaiveQR approach.
 The performance of SSQR approach is very good for all the scenarios considered and across various sample sizes: the empirical Type I error rates are close to the nominal levels.
-This is expected, as in the case when $H_0$, the functional covariate effect is through its mean, and this effect is invariant over quantile levels.
+This is expected, as in the case when $H_0$ holds, the functional covariate effect is through its mean, and this effect is invariant over quantile levels.

 Next we evaluate the performance in terms of empirical rejection probabilities when the null hypothesis is not true.
 We only focus on the proposed adjusted Wald testing and SSQR procedures, as they have the correct size.
-Figure~\ref{figure:power} illustrates the power curves of the two approaches based on 2000 simulation, when the magnitude of the noise is large, $\sigma=1$; the results are similar in the case of low noise ($\sigma=0.05$) and for brevity are not included in the manuscript.
-The adjusted Wald procedure is much more powerful than the SSQR approach irrespective of the departure from the null hypothesis as reflected by the coefficient $\gamma$: for example, when $\gamma=1$ the probability to correctly reject $H_0$ using the adjusted Wald is about 100 \% when the sample size is $500$ or more, where as the counterpart obtained with SSQR is less than 70 \% for sample sizes smaller than $n=5000$.
-The results are not surprising, as SSQR summarizes the entire functional covariate through a single scalar, whereas the proposed adjusted Wald uses the full functional covariate.
+Fig.~\ref{figure:power} illustrates the power curves based on 2000 simulations for large noise with $\sigma=1$; the results are similar in the case of low noise ($\sigma=0.05$) and for brevity are not included.
+The adjusted Wald procedure is much more powerful than SSQR irrespective of the departure from the null hypothesis as reflected by the coefficient $\gamma$.
+For example, when $\gamma=1$ the probability to correctly reject $H_0$ using the adjusted Wald is about 100\% when the sample size is $500$ or more, whereas the counterpart obtained with SSQR is less than 70\% even when the sample size increases to 5000.
+These results are not surprising, as SSQR summarizes the entire functional covariate through a single scalar, while the proposed adjusted Wald test employs the full functional covariate.